Give us a call now for an immediate match with a local pro.

 Always make sure you know the details of any project.
 When HVAC repairs are required, your provider should specify which parts need replacement and why.
 Confirm that your technician will clean and test the full system after repairs are done to ensure that it’s working properly.
 When replacing your HVAC, ask the provider to explain the new brand, estimated installation time, model, energy efficiency, and features.
 Before signing paperwork, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-Typically, you should have your HVAC system inspected twice a year.
-After an inspection, your technician will tell you what services are required.
-You should also call a technician if you start to notice any issues, such as leaks, unusual smells, or strange noises.
-If your home has ductwork, it should be serviced every few years.
+Typically, your HVAC system should be inspected twice a year.
+After that inspection, your HVAC technician will tell you what services are needed.
+You should also have an inspection if you start to notice any issues, like unusual smells, strange noises, or leaks.
+If you have ductwork in your home, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are the spring and fall.
-Technicians are less busy during these times, so it will be easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, the times of the year when it gets the most use.
+The best times to have your HVAC system inspected are the spring and fall.
+Technicians are often less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.

 You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
-You might also consider getting a smart thermostat.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
+You could also consider a smart thermostat.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).

-Your HVAC company may have financing options via a third-party lender, or you may choose to obtain your own loan.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.
+Your HVAC company might offer financing options through a third-party lender, or you might be able to obtain a loan on your own.
+It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.

 There are several ways you can make your HVAC system more energy-efficient: